R. F. Kuang: The Dragon Republic

 Released in 2019, The Dragon Republic is the sequel to The Poppy War.
 The Nikan Empire begins to fall apart due to infighting and the Hesperians return.
-The reviewer for Fantasy Book Review wrote, "Kuang excels at wreaking emotional havoc while delivering a powerful meditation on war and survival."
+The reviewer for Fantasy Book Review wrote: "Kuang excels at wreaking emotional havoc while delivering a powerful meditation on war and survival."
 Publishers Weekly said that "Kuang brings brilliance to this invigorating and complex military fantasy sequel to The Poppy War."

 The Burning God

 Released in 2020, The Burning God is the sequel to The Dragon Republic and the conclusion to the Poppy Wars series.
 Rin fights the forces that have torn her country apart into a civil war.
-A reviewer for The Fantasy Hive wrote, "Rebecca Kuang's conclusion to her debut trilogy, The Poppy War, is testament to her growth as a writer; not only is it a fitting close to an ambitious series."
+A reviewer for The Fantasy Hive wrote: "Rebecca Kuang's conclusion to her debut trilogy, The Poppy War, is testament to her growth as a writer; not only is it a fitting close to an ambitious series."
 The reviewer for Publishers Weekly said that "[t]he result is a satisfying if not happy end to the series."

 Babel

-It is an alternative history novel, set in a fantastical version of Oxford in 1830s England.
+Babel is an alternative history novel, set in a fantastical version of Oxford in 1830s England.
 In the second week of September 2022, Babel was placed at the top spot on The New York Times Best Seller list for hardcover fiction, but dropped to the ninth spot the following week before disappearing from the list by the end of the month.
 Kuang's Babel was excluded from consideration for the 2023 Hugo Award along with Chinese Canadian author Xiran Jay Zhao's Iron Widow.
 The awards ceremony that year was held in Chengdu, China, and leaked emails later revealed that an administrator had recommended that books whose content might prove controversial in China be excluded from the list of nominees.

 The screen rights options for this novel were sold in early 2024 to wiip studios for a television and/or film adaptation with Temple Hill Entertainment producing.